| Adenoidectomy

 us fight off infection; however, it is now more of a problem

+than a benefit.
 Infections involving the adenoid tissue frequently respond

 to antibiotic therapy; however, when the frequency of the